Best Photo Spots For Sunrise at Zion National Park

 Towers of the Virgin at Sunrise

-We like to photograph the blue hour light before sunrise, then capture the golden hour light as it shines on the towers.
+Then we capture the golden hour light as it shines on the towers.

 Use a variety of basic photography techniques to walk around and capture different compositions.
 We found a cool foreground element near the side patio!